-Atorvastatin is metabolized by cytochrome P450 3A4 (CYP3A4) and is a substrate to transport proteins e.g. the hepatic uptake transporter OATP1B1.
+Effect of co-administered medicinal products on atorvastatin Atorvastatin is metabolized by cytochrome P450 3A4 (CYP3A4) and is a substrate to transport proteins e.g. the hepatic uptake and is a substrate to transport proteins e.g. the hepatic uptake transporter OATP181.
 Concomitant administration of medicinal products that are inhibitors of CYP3A4 or transport proteins may lead to increased plasma concentrations of atorvastatin and an increased risk of myopathy.
 The risk might also be increased at concomitant administration of atorvastatin with other medicinal products that have a potential to induce myopathy, such as fibric acid derivates and ezetimibe.

-CYP3A4 inhibitors

-Potent CYP3A4 inhibitors have been shown to lead to markedly increased concentrations of atorvastatin.
-Co-administration of potent CYP3A4 inhibitors (e.g. ciclosporin, telithromycin, clarithromycin, delavirdine, stiripentol, ketoconazole, voriconazole, itraconazole, posaconazole and HIV protease inhibitors including ritonavir, lopinavir, atazanavir, indinavir, darunavir, etc.) should be avoided if possible.
+CYP3A4 inhibitors Potent CYP3A4 inhibitors have been shown to lead to markedly increased concentrations of atorvastatin.
+Co-administration of potent CYP3A4 inhibitors (e.g. ciclosporin, telihromycin, clarithromycin, delavirdine, stiripentol, ketoconazole, voriconazole, itraconazole, posaconazole and HIV protease inhibitors including ritonavir, lopinavir, atazanavir, indinavir, darunavir, etc.) should be avoided if possible.
 In cases where co-administration of these medicinal products with atorvastatin cannot be avoided lower starting and maximum doses of atorvastatin should be considered and appropriate clinical monitoring of the patient is recommended.

-Moderate CYP3A4 inhibitors (e.g. erythromycin, diltiazem, verapamil and fluconazole) may increase plasma concentrations of atorvastatin.
-An increased risk of myopathy has been observed with the use of erythromycin in combination with statins.
+Moderate CVP3A4 inhibitors (e.g. erythromycin, dilitiazem, verapamil and fluconazole) may increase plasma concentrations of atorvastatin.
+An increased risk of myopathy may be observed with the use of erythromycin in combination with statins.
 Interaction studies evaluating the effects of amiodarone or verapamil on atorvastatin have not been conducted.
-Both amiodarone and verapamil are known to inhibit CYP3A4 activity and co-administration with atorvastatin may result in increased exposure to atorvastatin.
-Therefore, a lower maximum dose of atorvastatin should be considered and appropriate clinical monitoring of the patient is recommended when concomitantly used with moderate CYP3A4 inhibitors.
+Both amiodarone and verapamil are known to inhibit CVP3A4 activity and co-administration with atorvastatin may result in increased exposure to atorvastatin.
+Therefore, a lower maximum dose of atorvastatin should be considered and appropriate clinical monitoring of the patient is recommended when concomitantly used with moderate patient is recommended when concomitantly used with moderate CYP3A4 inhibitors.
 Appropriate clinical monitoring is recommended after initiation or following dose adjustments of the inhibitor.
 CYP3A4 inducers

 Concomitant administration of atorvastatin with inducers of cytochrome P450 3A (e.g. efavirenz, rifampin, St. John's Wort) can lead to variable reductions in plasma concentrations of atorvastatin.
-Due to the dual interaction mechanism of rifampin, (cytochrome P450 3A induction and inhibition of hepatocyte uptake transporter OATP1B1), simultaneous co-administration of atorvastatin with rifampin is recommended, as delayed administration of atorvastatin after administration of rifampin has been associated with a significant reduction in atorvastatin plasma concentrations.
+Due to the dual interaction mechanism of rifampin, (cytochrome P450 3A induction and inhibition of hepatocyte uptake transporter OATP181), simultaneous co-administration of atorvastatin with diampin is recommended, as delayed administration of atorvastatin after administration of rifampin has been associated with a significant reduction in atorvastatin plasma concentrations.
 The effect of rifampin on atorvastatin concentrations in hepatocytes is, however, unknown and if concomitant administration cannot be avoided, patients should be carefully monitored for efficacy.

-Transport protein inhibitors

-Inhibitors of transport proteins (e.g. ciclosporin) can increase the systemic exposure of atorvastatin.
+Transport inhibitors Inhibitors of transport proteins (e.g. ciclosporin) can increase the systemic exposure of atorvastatin.
 The effect of inhibition of hepatic uptake transporters on atorvastatin concentrations in hepatocytes is unknown.
 If concomitant administration cannot be avoided, a dose reduction and clinical monitoring for efficacy is recommended.

-Gemfibrozil / fibric acid derivatives

-The use of fibrates alone is occasionally associated with muscle related events, including rhabdomyolysis.
+Gemflibrozil / fibric acid derivatives The use of fibrates alone is occasionally associated with muscle related events, including rhabdomyolysis.
 The risk of these events may be increased with the concomitant use of fibric acid derivatives and atorvastatin.
 If concomitant administration cannot be avoided, the lowest dose of atorvastatin to achieve the therapeutic objective should be used and the patients should be appropriately monitored.

-Ezetimibe

-The use of ezetimibe alone is associated with muscle related events, including rhabdomyolysis.
+Ezetimibe The use of ezetimibe alone is associated with muscle related events, including rhabdomyolysis.
 The risk of these events may therefore be increased with concomitant use of ezetimibe and atorvastatin.
 Appropriate clinical monitoring of these patients is recommended.